elijahhiggso/Moneyish/README.md

 The [CDCLientUI.java] serves as the main GUI for Moneyish's wallet.

-The [LoginPage.java] serves as the start Login Page for Moneyish
+The [LoginPage.java] serves as the start Login Page for Moneyish.

+The [AppTest.java] serves as the Unit Testing File for Moneyish.

 ## How to Install
 Download and Install [NetBeans IDE](https://netbeans.apache.org/)